Quality Bass Fishing in Colorado

-All about fishing for spotted, smallmouth and largemouth bass in Colorado lakes.
+All about fishing for spotted, smallmouth and largemouth bass.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Colorado.

 Enjoy this article about spring bass fishing on the Front Range.

 Colorado's cold water is a limiting factor on bass fishing in CO.
 Many of the fisheries are too cold for bass.
 Those that are warm enough have a shorter growth season than lakes in the southern part of the states.
 Still there are nice opportunities for bass fishing in Colorado.
 Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, Ridgway Reservoir and Standley Lake

 The Colorado state record largemouth bass was taken out of Echo Canyon Reservoir and the CO state record smallmouth bass came from Navajo Reservoir.

 State Record: 6 lbs 8 oz

 By clicking on the images and links above, you will be taken to a page offering more information about the selected species.